-Our Audio Asset libraries contain the samples (either oneshots or loops) as individual audio files, so you can start using them in your projects right away.
+Our Sound Libraries contain the samples (either oneshots or loops) as individual audio files, so you can start using them in your projects right away.
 The time between you clicking the “Buy” button and dragging a sound is about 2-3 minutes.

 Most of our competition is offering sound samples the old way, like it was offered in tape and CDs, that is one big file with all the samples lined-up one after the other.
 That might be the only way in the past, but now its considered a bad practice whoever they market it.

 When you buy libraries with the sounds grouped into files you:

 We analyzed more than 300 sound libraries from both enterprise and indie content providers.
 Here is a very representative example of what we found when we analyzed the market of audio content providers.
 Many sound libraries are offered as samples grouped in big files.
 Almost all libraries packaged that way contain an average of 51% percent silence.

 This is done deliberately because they don’t want to do the extra work.
 It’s an exploitation of the MVP (Minimum Viable Product) practice which produces non-ergonomic assets and has a negative impact for the user’s quality of life.